Key takeaways:

 1. Digital Rectal Exam (DRE)

-In this test, the medical practitioner will insert a lubricated, gloved finger into your rectum and feel the size of your prostate gland.
+In this test, the medical practitioner will insert a lubricated, gloved finger into your rectum and feel the size of your prostate gland5.

 2. Advanced PSA Tests

-Advanced tests like Prostate Health Index (PHI) and the 4Kscore test combine the results of different PSA tests to arrive at an overall score that is a better indicator of whether a man has prostate cancer.
+Advanced tests like the Prostate Health Index (PHI) and the 4Kscore test combine the results of different PSA tests to arrive at an overall score that is a more accurate indicator of whether a man has prostate cancer10,11.

 3. Imaging Tests

-Imaging tests like the multiparametric MRI or transrectal ultrasound (TRUS) are usually used to screen for prostate cancer.
-The American Joint Committee on Cancer Staging recommends the use of multiparametric MRIs for staging of prostate cancer.
+Imaging tests like the multiparametric MRI or transrectal ultrasound (TRUS) are usually used to screen for prostate cancer12.
+The American Joint Committee on Cancer Staging recommends the use of multiparametric MRIs for the staging of prostate cancer.

 The Ezra Full Body Plus uses a multiparametric MRI and scans up to 14 organs, including a prostate MRI for those who qualify.

-An MRI scan can also help to visualize the presence of cancer outside the gland and whether the adjoining seminal vesicles have been invaded or the pelvic node is involved.
+An MRI scan can also help to determine whether the cancer has spread.
+It can visualize the presence of cancer outside the gland and whether the adjoining seminal vesicles have been invaded or the pelvic node is involved.

 4. Prostate Biopsy